KennyMcGeoch/LeetCodeExercises/README.md

 1446.
 Consecutive Characters (Easy)
 1480.
 Running Sum of 1d Array (Easy)
 1491.
-Average Salary Excluding the Minimum and Maximum Salary (Easy) 1513.
+Average Salary Excluding the Minimum and Maximum Salary (Easy) 1502.
+Can Make Arithmetic Progression From Sequence (Easy) 1513.
 Number of Substrings With Only 1s (Medium)
 1523.
 Count Odd Numbers in an Interval Range (Easy) 1672.
 Richest Customer Wealth (Easy)